Skip to main content

 Post-traumatic stress is not a sign of weakness - it is a normal response to abnormal experiences.
 Combat exposure, military sexual trauma (MST), blast injuries, witnessing death, and moral injury are among the most intense stressors any human can face.
 The fact that some service members develop PTSD reflects the severity of what they endured, not a character flaw.

 PTSD in veterans often co-occurs with other challenges.
-Substance use disorders are common — roughly 20% of veterans with PTSD also meet criteria for alcohol or drug use problems.
+Substance use disorders are common - roughly 20% of veterans with PTSD also meet criteria for alcohol or drug use problems.
 Depression, chronic pain, traumatic brain injury (TBI), and sleep disorders frequently overlap with PTSD symptoms.
 This means screening is important even if you think your primary struggle is something else.
+The CDC recognizes PTSD comorbidity as a central challenge in veteran health care.

 One of the biggest barriers to care is stigma.
 Many veterans worry that seeking help will be seen as weakness, affect their career, or mean they are "not handling it."
 The truth is that the strongest thing you can do is acknowledge when something is wrong and take action.
 The VA, Vet Centers, and community providers all offer confidential PTSD treatment, and seeking help does not negatively affect benefits or disability ratings.